Tanasiv/DBeaver/README.md

 # DBeaver
-Homework from GoIt courses on DBeaver
+Homework from GoIt courses in DBeaver